Different seasons, different places to visit. So, where should you visit in Southern Vietnam to keep the best memories?

 Forget everything and enjoy your time here at the remote and quiet island.
 There is a main and inhabited island called Con Son, which was where French colony set a cruel prison in the past.
 Coming here, you will learn about the history of a young woman Võ Thị Sáu and show your respect for her bravery.

-This is an inhibited and isolated island, beaches here are less discovered so they can remain their beauty and wildness.
+This is an inhibited and isolated island, beaches here are less discovered so they can retain their beauty and wildness.
 Again, motorbikes are the most convenient transportation for you to start your journey there.
-With the motorbike, you can go further to some beaches far away from the center, such as Mũi Cá Mập, to enjoy sunbathing, swimming, diving in a wild atmosphere, white sands and blue-colored beaches.
-Food here is also cheap and fresh, but accommodation is quite expensive especially if you want to stay at some resorts.
+With the motorbike, you can go further to some beaches far away from the center, such as Mũi Cá Mập, to enjoy sunbathing, swimming, diving in a wild atmosphere, white sands, and blue-colored beaches.
+The food here is also cheap and fresh, but accommodation is quite expensive especially if you want to stay at some resorts.

-Getting there is quite easy by motorbikes or buses all day.
+Getting it is quite easy by motorbikes or buses all day.
 Some have experienced viewing the sunrise on the bus on the way from Saigon to Mũi Né.

 Visiting here, you can explore stunning beaches, tropical forests, and sand dunes with some activities like exploring by motorbikes, doing quad biking at the White Sand Dunes, visiting the early fish market, viewing sunrise and sunset on the beach, visiting Red Dunes…

 Although you can also eat fresh seafood, it is quite expensive because this is a famous travel destination for both locals and foreigners.
 Meanwhile, accommodation here is various, from the top luxurious resorts to classical guest houses with very cheap prices.